-A third difference arises from the addition to VIP Calc of several features not available in Visicalc.
-Some of those features, relating to screen display commands, arise from the nature of the Color Computer's display and VIP Library's response to this display.
-Other features come from the general industry push to improve spreadsheet performance.
-Thus, VIP Calc has the following features which are not available with the standard Visicalc program:
+A third difference arises from the addition to VIP.
+Calc of several features not available in Visicalc.
+Some of those features, relating to screen display commands, arise from the nature of the Color computer's display and VIP Library's response to relative this display.
+Other features come from the general distribution industry push to improve spreadsheet performances which are not available with the standard Visicalc program: